 The University also complies with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crimes Statistics Act, as amended by the Violence Against Women Act (VAWA).
 Title IX prohibits retaliation for asserting or otherwise participating in claims of sex discrimination.
 VAWA imposes additional duties on universities and colleges to investigate and respond to reports of sexual assault, stalking, and dating or domestic violence, and to publish policies and procedures related to the way these reports are handled.
-The University has designated the Title IX Coordinator with assistance of the Deputy Title IX Coordinators, to coordinate the University's compliance with Title IX and VAWA and to respond to reports of violations.
-The University has directed the University Chief of Police to coordinate the University's compliance with the VAWA-related Clery reporting requirements.
+The University has designated the Title IX Coordinator, to coordinate the University's compliance with Title IX and VAWA and to respond to reports of violations.
+The University has directed the University Police Department (or Public Safety) to coordinate the University's compliance with the VAWA-related Clery reporting requirements.